 The waterfall spills into one of the most beautiful swimming holes in Alabama.
 This can be a rescue during the summer heat in Chinnabee.
 It’s an entire package of entertainment in one spot.

-You can go hiking, picnicking and enjoying the waterfalls.
-Swimmers are going to have fun there by diving into the beautiful swimming hole.
+You can go hiking, picnicking and enjoy the waterfalls.
+Swimmers will have fun there by diving into the beautiful swimming hole.

 Click here to read more about public golf courses in Alabama.

 You can find these in Tennessee State Park.
 This fall is an inlet that spills from the great Tennessee river.
 This waterfall starts from the top of the plateau down to the canyon, followed by the breathtaking waterfall.

 These are located in the east of the Mississippi River.
 This mountain is the origin of various other falls, canyons, and gorges.
 It is one of the highest waterfalls, with a height of 256 feet tall.

 7. Falling Rock Falls

 This is one of the most breathtaking falls located in the Cahaba River.
 This waterfall is quite slippery, and you need to take some precautions if climbing towards the mountains.